HNIKTDEV/privacy_policy/brukervilkår_covid_rehabilitering.md

 ----------
 English:

-# User Terms for COVID Rehabilitation
+# User Terms and privacy policy for Min Covid Rehabilitering

 The information you store in this app will only be saved on your phone.
 No one else will have access to this information, neither healthcare professionals nor others.
 It functions as a digital self-help brochure where you customize the content for yourself.